309thEDDGE/opal-helm/README.md

 The terminal should change showing that the container is running

-### Log in as root
-Then, run the following command:
->$ mongosh admin --host "opal-mongodb" --authenticationDatabase admin -u rootname

 To connect to your database from outside the cluster execute the following commands:
 >kubectl port-forward --namespace opal svc/mongo-db-mongodb 27017:27017 &
 mongosh --host 127.0.0.1 --authenticationDatabase admin -p $MONGODB_ROOT_PASSWORD

+### Log in as root
+The default root user name is : *rootuser*
+Then, run the following command:
+>$ mongosh admin --host "opal-mongodb" --authenticationDatabase admin -u rootuser

+This will prompt a password that is found in the previous section.

+### Create a userAdmin
+It is best practice to create a user administrator in order to create database users.

+>>db.createUser(
+  {
+    user: "user_name_admin",
+    pwd:  passwordPrompt(),   // or cleartext password
+    roles: [ { role: "userAdmin", db: "admin" } ]
+  }
+)

 ### Create a Mongo Database
 After logging into the container as root, If this is a fresh OPAL deployment you will need to create the databases before adding users.